Quantum advantage in zero-error function computation with side information: Introduction

-We use this condition to study classes of confusion graphs that reveal interesting behavior of the classical and quantum rates for our problem.
-As discussed above, e.g., when considering the classical rate, a single-instance rate is given by $\chi(G)$.
-However, the behavior of sequence of chromatic numbers $\chi(G^{(2)}), \chi(G^{(3)}), \dots, \chi(G^{(m)}), \dots$ is not very well understood.
+We use this condition to study classes of $f$-confusion graphs that reveal interesting behavior of the classical (FLC and VLC) and quantum rates for our problem.
+As discussed above, e.g., when considering the classical FLC rate, a single-instance rate is given by $\chi(G)$.
+Unfortunately, the behavior of the sequence of chromatic numbers $\chi(G^{(2)}), \chi(G^{(3)}), \dots, \chi(G^{(m)}), \dots$ is not very well understood.
+However, if $G^{(m)} = G^{\lor m}$, then a single-letter characterization is available.
+When considering the classical VLC rate, the $m$-instance rate is characterized by the so-called chromatic entropy of $G^{(m)}$, and a single letter characterization in terms of K\"orner's graph entropy \cite{Korner_73} exists if $G^{(m)} = G^{\lor m}$.
 The quantum rate for the $m$-instance case can be expressed in terms of the orthogonal rank of the complement of $G^{(m)}$ (see Section \ref{sec:orth_rep}).
-We define the quantum advantage in the single or asymptotic settings as the ratio of the single-instance or asymptotic classical and quantum rates respectively; this quantity is trivially lower bounded by 1.
+We define the quantum advantage in the single or asymptotic settings as the ratio of the single-instance or asymptotic classical and quantum rates, respectively.

-Our second contribution is to present examples of confusion graphs that demonstrate a multitude of possible behaviors of the quantum advantage, when considering the single-instance rate and the asymptotic rates.
+Our second contribution is to present examples of $f$-confusion graphs that demonstrate a multitude of possible behaviors of the quantum and classical (FLC/VLC) rates when considering the single-instance rate and the asymptotic rate.

+When considering FLCs, it is not hard to see that the quantum rate will always be lower.
 We demonstrate that there exist (i) problems where there is no quantum advantage in either single-instance or asymptotic rates, (ii) problems where there are quantum advantages in both single-instance and asymptotic rates, and (iii) problems where there is a quantum advantage in the single-instance rate but no quantum advantage in the asymptotic rates.
 The situation is summarized compactly in Table \ref{table:Main_contribution}.

-For most of these examples, we analyze the settings where the $m$-instance graphs are the strong product and the OR product of the base confusion graph.
+The comparison with VLC is more complicated.
+It turns out that the VLC rate can be lower than the quantum rate in some cases; we refer to this as the VLC advantage.
+Our main findings are that the quantum advantage continues to hold for certain problems.
+Nevertheless, there are specific problems that demonstrate the VLC rate (single-instance and asymptotic) can be smaller than the corresponding quantum rate.
+Section \ref{sec:VLC_rate_graph_entropy} has the complete details.
+We summarize our findings in Table \ref{table:VLC}.